Soccer Saturday panel confirmed for opening Premier League weekend

 — Pundit Arena (@PunditArena) September 9, 2020

-The Athletic is reporting that former Stoke City boss Tony Pulis, former Aston Villa manager Tim Sherwood, former Republic of Ireland international Clinton Morrison and former Liverpool defender Glen Johnson will make up the new panel.
+The Athletic is reporting that former Stoke City boss Tony Pulis, former Aston Villa manager Tim Sherwood, former Republic of Ireland international Clinton Morrison and former Liverpool defender Glen Johnson will be part of the coverage this season.

 Kamara, who will remain as part of the show, said he was gutted when he learned the news.